cbonoz/theta22/README.md

 ## Accomplishments that we're proud of

-- Works and contract deploys with an upload stream or video file!
+- Works and contract deploys with upload streams or video files correctly linked!

 ## Potential future work